phubbard/Meltdown/README.md

 ## Introduction
 Meltdown (provisional name) is an open-source Android client for [Fever RSS](http://feedafever.com/).
-This is me trying to solve a personal need: I want a good RSS reader on my new hardware from Google I/O!
+This is me trying to solve a personal need: I want a good RSS reader on my new hardware from Google I/O. And that lovely 7" Nexus screen really demands a good feed reader.
+Boom, off I go.

+To use it, you **must have an installed copy of [Fever server](http://feedafever.com/).
+This is just a client.

 Please [email me](mailto:phubbard@gmail.com) if you want to hack on it; I could really use some help as my time is limited.